newvoid7/neural_renderer/README.md

 5. Updated the [::-1] operation by using flip method in rasterize.py.

 ## Requirements
-Python 3.6+ and PyTorch 1.8.0+, gcc 5.0+ (support C++11).
+Python 3.6+ and PyTorch 1.8.0+.
 Tested on Python 3.9 and PyTorch 1.10.1 as well.

 ## Installation
 You can install the package by running
 ```
 python setup.py install
 ```
 Since running install.py requires PyTorch, make sure to install PyTorch before running the above command.
+Needs **gcc 5.0+** also (which supports C++11), to compile the cuda files.

 ## Citation
 ```
 @InProceedings{kato2018renderer
     title={Neural 3D Mesh Renderer},